defoeam/Herd/README.md

 - [ ] Add standard dictionary methods to our base key value store and API, see the common python dictionary methods.
 - [ ] Write unit tests for key value system
 - [ ] HTTP tests for REST API
-- [ ] Write manual developer setup documentation
-- [ ] Setup Microsoft docker dev container for easy developer onboarding
+- [ ] Create Makefile for dev setup

 ## Stretch Opportunities